Eninja8/Fenworks-Drone-Tracker/README.md

 Email Tab:

-Once you have parsed all 3 game modes (make sure to do all of high school or all of college first, don't mix... will fix later to do and save both at same time) head over to the email tab.
+Once you have parsed all 3 game modes (make sure to do all of high school or all of college first, don't mix... will fix later to do and save both at the same time) head over to the email tab.

 1. Select a school
 2. Preview Email (see what it will look like in page)